 Chart your own course

 Taking responsibility for your learning and professional development can boost your marketability and confidence, but it can also help you take command of your own professional ship.
 Being proactive about your education can empower you to make challenging career decisions – whether they include angling for a promotion, spearheading a new division or switching to a new industry altogether.

 Although a focus on career development can often get buried under workplace demands, prioritising your own education is a vital step towards achieving personal and vocational gains.
-Ultimately, challenging yourself is the key to achieving your ambitions and ensuring your next career moves are in line with your professional growth.
+Ultimately, challenging yourself is the key to enriching your job, achieving your ambitions and ensuring your next career moves are in line with your professional growth.

 Upskilling is important to your career development if you want to stay competitive in today’s competitive environment.
 That’s why at Robert Half, we offer our candidates access to our eLearning portal.
 Register with Robert Half and access our free online training program today.
-For more information on developing your career read our related article:
+For more information on developing your career read our related articles.